Ruben1863/android_device_bluboo_maya/Readme.md

 Bluboo Maya
 ===========
-Device Tree for LineageOS 14.1
+Device Tree for LineageOS 14.1 (Original tree by @seluce, so all credits to him!)
 ------------------

 | Device | Maya |